Economic Development Organizations and Groups

-Community Futures British Columbia is comprised of 34 locally and strategically positioned organizations which share a common vision to create diverse, sustainable communities by supporting local, community based economic development.
-Access services and tools to help entrepreneurs and small business owners in your community achieve their goals, including business support services, business planning advice, loans and self-employment assistance.
+- Community Futures British Columbia and their over 30 network offices share a common vision to create diverse, sustainable communities by offering services and tools, including business support services, business planning advice, loans and self-employment assistance, to help entrepreneurs and small business owners achieve their goals.

 - First Nations In BC Knowledge Network, brought to you by the First Nations Technology Council, offers an economic development resource library.

 - Forestry Innovation Investment (FII) is the B.C.
 Government's market development agency for forest products.
 We work to strengthen and diversify international markets for B.C. forest products.